 We came to the conclusion that people paying the €1 trial were valuing their purchases better, than those who didn’t pay at all.

 When you evaluate data, you must take into consideration all the above factors, digging deep into what not showing at the first glance.
 If you don’t, you’re probably going to assume and hypothesize based on false data, and your conclusion won’t be valid.

 What does history tell you to expect?
-Check data from different months, weeks or days (and years) – only this way you can understand trends and typical behavior among your nutraceuticals customers.
+Check data from different months, weeks or days (and years) – only this way you can understand trends and typical behaviour among your nutraceuticals customers.

 What were the changes outside your control which influencers your metrics?
 Did technology changed (i.e. a change in Google’s algorithm that caused a drop in rankings)?

-Think through the changes you’ve made internally that might have affected your numbers and then hypothesize, and make desicions.
+Think through the changes you’ve made internally that might have affected your numbers and then hypothesize, and make decisions.